jiv-256/python/README.md

 # python
-This is my code repository for pyhton lets learn python together
+This is my code repository for pyhton, lets learn python together.........